 4. Child’s Play (1988)

 Forget the rest of the “franchise,” because this should never have gotten a sequel.
 Also, forget some of the logic leaps that take place in the set-up to this venerable story.
 Instead, just marvel at the way Chucky switches back and forth from surrogate big brother to the latch key kid and serial killing effigy.

 The movie could have used a tighter edit, and some script doctoring, but it is a solid contender in this rarified genre, playing off of several other stories that came before it.
-The movie was a huge hit when it came out, and the sequels it spawned were regrettable.
+The movie was a huge hit when it came out, and the sequels it spawned were both ridiculous and regrettable.
 Good jump scares, if nothing else.